Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 Fiberglass

 Fiberglass is one of the most common shaft materials for SUP paddles.
 Many of the best inflatable paddle board packages come with fairly decent paddles with fiberglass shafts and blades.
-Other inflatable boards come with heavier aluminum paddles, making a fiberglass model a solid and usually reasonably-priced upgrade.
+Other inflatable boards come with heavier aluminum paddles, making a fiberglass model a solid and usually reasonably priced upgrade.

 Paddles with fiberglass shafts typically have the best blend of performance, weight, and cost-effectiveness.
 Upgrading to carbon fiber can certainly increase stiffness and decrease weight for performance-oriented paddlers, but usually at a pretty steep cost.
-One of our favorite overall paddles, the NRS Rush, has an incredibly light and stiff fiberglass construction, weighs only 21.0 ounces (the third lightest that we tested), and costs less than half as much as most carbon fiber models.

 SUP paddles with fiberglass shafts are usually pretty light and stiff, but keep in mind that there are different material grades and construction methods with fiberglass, so overall quality and stiffness can vary between different manufacturers or products.
+Both the Werner Vibe 2-Piece and the Kialoa Makai Fiberglass have fiberglass shafts and fiberglassed nylon blades for the ultimate blend of performance and durability.

 Carbon Fiber